thoss/laravel-gap-sort/README.md

 To add sortable behaviour to your model you must:

-1. Use the trait `Thoss\GapSort\Traits\Sortable`.
+1. Use the trait `Thoss\GapSort\Traits\Sortable` in your Model.
-2. Optionally specify which column will be used as the order column (unsignedInteger).
-The default is `sorting.column`.
+2. Optionally specify which column will be used as the order column.
+The default is `order_column`.
 3. Optionally specify which gap between the sorted items you want to use.
-The default is `sorting.gap`.
+The default is `order_gap`.

 > The larger the gap, the lower the probability that the table will have to be reinitialized